nasirnjs/git-cheat-sheet/README.md

-This breakdown categorizes Git commands into two main groups: PORCELAIN and PLUMBING.
+<h2>Categorizes Git commands into two main groups, PORCELAIN and PLUMBING</h2>

 **PORCELAIN**: These are high-level Git commands designed for ease of use and human interaction.
 They typically provide a more user-friendly interface and are commonly used in everyday Git workflows.